ibm-cloud-architecture/refarch-cloudnative-api/README.md

-# API lifecycle management with IBM API Connect on Bluemix
+# API publication with IBM API Connect on Bluemix

 *This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*